 ONR awards graduate traineeships, postdoctoral fellowships and entry-level faculty awards in ocean acoustics.
 Requests should use the preproposal format with any additional guidance found in the Special Research Awards overview page.

 The Ocean Acoustics program contains three thrust areas:

 - Shallow-Water Acoustics: This thrust addresses the basic research interests described above in areas of the ocean where the acoustic field is highly influenced by interactions with the seabed.

-- Deep-Water Acoustics: This thrust addresses issues associated with low-frequency acoustic propagation, scattering, and communication over distances from tens to thousands of kilometers in the deep ocean where the sound channel may or may not be bottom limited.
-The effects of environmental variability induced by ocean internal waves, internal tides and mesoscale processes, and by bathymetric features including seamounts and ridges, on the stability, statistics, spatial distribution, and predictability of broadband acoustic signals remain an area of high interest.
-Also of interest, is the coherence and depth dependence of deep-water ambient noise.
+- Deep-Water Acoustics: This thrust addresses issues associated with low-frequency acoustic propagation, scattering and communication over distances from tens to thousands of kilometers in the deep ocean where the sound channel may or may not be bottom limited.

-- Arctic Acoustics: This thrust was new for FY15 and the primary goal is to understand the effects of changing Arctic conditions on acoustic propagation and ambient noise, particularly in under-ice environments.
+- Arctic Acoustics: The primary goal here is to understand the effects of changing Arctic conditions on acoustic propagation and ambient noise, particularly in under-ice environments.
 The thinning ice in the Arctic may result in reduced transmission loss compared to that observed during earlier investigations.

 In addition to the investments under these thrusts, we continue to maintain more modest investments in research related to acoustic communications, particularly focusing on understanding and exploiting channel capacity.